Author

 About the Author

-Cornelius N. Grove completed an M.A.T. degree at Johns Hopkins University in 1964, then served for four years as a high school teacher in White Plains, NY.
+Cornelius N. Grove, America’s leading ethnologist of education*, completed an M.A.T. degree at Johns Hopkins University in 1964, then served for four years as a high school teacher in White Plains, NY.
 From there he moved into educational publishing at two houses in New York City.
 During 1971-73, he and his English wife sojourned for a year in rural Portugal and traveled in Europe and across Africa.
 He returned to graduate school at Columbia University.

 While completing his Doctor of Education (Ed.D.) degree, Cornelius became fascinated with the cross-cultural factors that affect children’s ability to learn in classrooms.
 For his dissertation project, he examined the cultural challenges affecting immigrant Portuguese students in a Massachusetts middle school.
 After graduating, he became Director of Research for AFS, the international student exchange organization.
 He also held adjunct teaching posts at New School and Columbia Universities, at which he created and taught courses entitled “Cross-Cultural Problems in Classroom Communication.”
 During the spring of 1986, he taught at Beijing Foreign Studies University.